DHolloran/danholloran-com/_posts/2015/2015-07-14-setting-up-a-jekyll-blog-part-1.markdown

 ---
 layout: post
-title: Setting Up a Jeykll Blog - Part 1
+title: Setting Up a Jekyll Blog - Part 1
 date: "2015-07-14 20:21"
+redirect_from:
+  - /2015/07/14/setting-up-a-jeykll-blog-part-1/
 ---

 I found Jeykll fairly easy to setup not quite 5 minute setup easy but not to bad.
 Honestly I spent most of the time reading the documentation which is simple and excelent.
 I did want to go through the steps of how to setup your own Jeykll blog.
 I am going to assume some level of comfortability with the command line and non-Windows OS.